LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

 \subsection{Training}

 For this MPC layer, we choose $\mathbf{A}_f \in \mathbb{R}^{M}$ and $\mathbf{Q}_f\in \mathbb{R}^{M \times M}$ as the parameters we want to learn, since they cannot be derived from the model-based formulation.
 On the other hand, the scalars $Q_v$, $Q_a$, and $P$ are model-based control parameters that are directly related to the response and convergence speed of the MPC.
 Therefore, we do not consider them as parameters to learn and can assign reasonable values directly.
-Additionally, it is important to note that $Q_v$, $Q_a$, and $P$ must be positive.
+Additionally, it is important to note that $Q_v$, $Q_a$, and $P$ must be positive. {The positivity of these scalars is crucial for the feasibility of optimization problem~\eqref{eq:mpc_layer}.
+We will explain why these scalars must be positive in Theorem~\ref{thm1}.}

 Optimization problem \eqref{eq:mpc_layer} is a quadratic program (QP).
 The work in \cite{amos2017optnet} demonstrates that a QP can be represented as a differentiable layer.
-In addition, a method is proposed for solving multiple QPs in batch form in \cite{amos2017optnet}.
+In addition, a method is proposed to solve multiple QPs in batch form in \cite{amos2017optnet}.
 Therefore, the NN shown in Fig.~\ref{fig:model_pipline} can perform forward pass and backpropagation in batch form if the optimization problem \eqref{eq:mpc_layer} is feasible throughout the training process.
 To ensure feasibility, the resulting QP's Hessian matrix must remain symmetric positive definite when $\mathbf{A}_f$ and $\mathbf{Q}_f$ change during training \cite{boyd2004convex}.

-Regarding the feasibility of our proposed differentiable MPC layer, we state the following theorem:
+Regarding the feasibility of our proposed differentiable MPC layer, we state the following theorem.

 \begin{theorem} If $Q_v,Q_a,P > 0$ and $\mathbf{Q}_f$ is symmetric positive definite, then the resulting QP from equations \eqref{eq:mpc_layer} and \eqref{eq:mpc_layer_tran} is feasible regardless of any changes to the dimension of the embedding $M$, the prediction horizon $N$, and $\mathbf{A}_f$. \end{theorem}